Search

 Frequent Contributor

-Registration date: 2009-02-09
+Registration date : 2009-02-09

 Character sheet

-Amplification: Tube
+Amplification: Parasound

-Speakers: Loth
+Speakers: Klipsch

 Back to top Go down

-Re: What interconnect you are using ?
+What interconnect you are using ?
+Empty Re: What interconnect you are using ?

-Post by kkthen on Mon Jul 12, 2010 6:59 pm
+Post by kkthen Mon Jul 12, 2010 1:59 pm

 "Poor man interconnect" article form this Audioing blog is very interesting.
 But I never try this interconnect before, i am using the Quad interconnect from tropical audio.